betcode-org/faq/docs/getting-started.md

     As in both cases no bets are actually placed, we have to work out what the results would have been.
 Flumine can do this for us by simulating the market and assessing whether the bet would have been matched and then evaluating the resulting profit (or loss) when the market closed.
 So backtesting and peper trading through Flumine are both examples of simulations.

-    It is importat to note that the Fumine simulation engine has some real-world limitations.
+    It is important to note that the Flumine simulation engine has some real-world limitations.
 It can't anticipate the effect that placing bets will have on the market itself.
 So for example, placing a very large bet in real-life will often change how other bettors act, e.g. change prices, in ways that the simulator can't anticipate.

 ## Services